-At Chadsgrove our work experience will be an integral part of a young person's development and should prepare them for the transition from life at school to work.
+At Chadsgrove our work experience will be an integral part of a young person's development and should develop their understanding of the transition from education to work.
 It will enable the pupils to experience the demands and expectations of the adult world of work and provide the opportunity to put into practice and see the relevance of skills learned at school.